242nd ACS National Meeting

 Education-focused programs for high school teachers, undergrad and graduate students, postdocs, and chemical professionals who want to expand their options and manage their careers are offered as well.
 For undergrads, the program includes a symposium on nutritional chemistry and workshops on careers in chemistry and leadership, including an eminent scientist lecture by Thomas Beattie.

-Workshops on laboratory safety and proteomics and ACS Leadership Development System courses, such as Collaborating across Boundaries, are part of the meeting that have a separate fee and registration.
+Workshops on laboratory safety and proteomics and ACS Leadership Development System courses, such as Collaborating across Boundaries, are parts of the meeting that require a separate fee and registration.

 For the first time, job seekers and employers alike can participate in the ACS Career Fair both on-site and online.
-This expands the opportunities for both networking and interviewing with employers in the chemical, pharmaceutical, and biotechnology fields who have job openings.
+These options expand the opportunities for both networking and interviewing with employers in the chemical, pharmaceutical, and biotechnology fields that have job openings.
 As usual, a range of professional development courses, known as ACS Short Courses, are available with a separate registration and fee.
 The popular exposition will feature more than 200 companies showcasing services, instruments, books, lab equipment, and much more in over 300 booths.

 Perhaps the meeting at the crossroads of the West will be a crossroad in your chemistry career.